New York EBT Customer Service: How to Get Help & Common Issues

 How to Contact EBT Customer Service in New York

-Mail: For formal correspondence, you can write to the main office at New York State Office of Temporary and Disability Assistance, 40 North Pearl Street, Albany, NY 12243.
+• Mail: For formal submissions or if you need to send documents, you can write to the main office at New York State Office of Temporary and Disability Assistance, 40 North Pearl Street, Albany, NY 12243.
+This is another way to reach customer service for EBT in New York.

 Multi-Lingual Support

-New York provides live phone interpretation services for EBT inquiries in several languages, including Spanish, Chinese, and Russian.
-A complete list of supported languages is available through the OTDA's Language Assistance Services.
+New York provides live phone interpretation services for EBT inquiries.
+Assistance is commonly available in languages such as Spanish, Chinese, and Russian.
+A complete list of supported languages for customer service for EBT in New York can be found through the state's Language Assistance Services.

 Download the app